 Profile your data

 To better understand your data and help enhance your data quality analysis, enable data profiling.
 Data profiling provides a static analysis of your tables that you can view in the Explorer tree.
+Data profiles are currently generated only for string, numeric, and time-oriented columns.
+Other data types such as boolean will be absent from the results.

 You enable data profiling when you add data assets to Explorer.
 The initial data profile uses up to one million rows to create each table's data profile, as follows: